keploy/community-blog/clxoqly2q000408l9a0kfdb8w.md

 4. **Responses**: The server processes the request and sends back an appropriate response (data, status codes).

-## What is gRPC?
+### What is gRPC?

-gRPC or gRPC Remote Procedure Calls is an open-source framework developed by Google.
+`gRPC` or `gRPC Remote Procedure Calls` is an open-source framework developed by Google.
 It uses HTTP/2 for transport, Protocol Buffers or protobufs as the interface description language, and provides features such as authentication, load balancing, and more.

-## What are advantages of using gRPC ?

-gRPC is a very powerful choice for high-performance, real-time, and efficient communication in microservices architectures, as well as for applications requiring robust and strongly typed APIs.
-Here's why : -

-1. **Performance**: gRPC is designed for high performance, with smaller message payloads and lower latency than REST, thanks to HTTP/2 and protobufs.

-2. **Bi-Directional Streaming**: gRPC supports client, server, and bi-directional streaming, making it suitable for real-time applications.

-3. **Strongly Typed Contracts**: Using Protocol Buffers ensures a strongly typed contract between client and server, reducing errors and improving reliability.

-4. **Built-in Code Generation**: gRPC can generate client and server code in multiple languages, speeding up development.

-## How to create a gRPC API ?
+### How to create a gRPC API ?

 Implementing a gRPC API involves several steps, including defining the service and messages using Protocol Buffers, generating the necessary client and server code, implementing the service logic, and testing the API.
 Here’s a high-level overview: